alf808/neo-depot/README.md

 - Design Python classes to encapsulate useful data types.
 - Provide interface abstractions for complex implementations.

-It's normal to encounter bugs along the way, so in all likelihood, you'll also gain practice with valuable debugging skills, whether interpreting stack traces, chasing down system errors, handling and raising appropriate errors, walking through code with `pdb`, checking preconditions with `assert`, or simply displaying internal state with `print`.
+Writing this application will also improve debugging skills, whether interpreting stack traces, chasing down system errors, handling and raising appropriate errors, walking through code with `pdb`, checking preconditions with `assert`, or simply displaying internal state with `print`.

 ## Understanding the Near-Earth Object Close Approach Datasets

 This project contains two important data sets, and our first step will be to explore and understand the data containing within these structured files.

 One dataset (`neos.csv`) contains information about semantic, physical, orbital, and model parameters for certain small bodies (asteroids and comets, mostly) in our solar system.
 The other dataset (`cad.json`) contains information about NEO close approaches - moments in time when the orbit of an astronomical body brings it close to Earth.
-NASA helpfully provides a [glossary](https://cneos.jpl.nasa.gov/glossary/) to define any unfamiliar terms you might encounter.
+NASA helpfully provides a [glossary](https://cneos.jpl.nasa.gov/glossary/) to define any unfamiliar terms.

-Importantly, these datasets come directly from NASA - we haven't dressed them up for you at all.
+Importantly, these datasets come directly from NASA.

 ### Small-Bodies Dataset

 NASA's Jet Propulsion Laboratory (JPL) provides [a web interface](https://ssd.jpl.nasa.gov/sbdb_query.cgi) to their database of "small bodies" - mostly asteroids and comets - in the solar system.
 A subset of these small bodies are near-Earth objects (NEOs): "comets and asteroids that have been nudged by the gravitational attraction of nearby planets into orbits that allow them to enter the Earth's neighborhood."
 [1]

-From this dataset, you can answer questions such as "what is the diameter of the Halley's Comet?" or "is the near-Earth object named 'Eros' potentially hazardous?".
+From this dataset, the application can answer questions such as "what is the diameter of the Halley's Comet?" or "is the near-Earth object named 'Eros' potentially hazardous?".

-NASA's web service lets you download their data on near-Earth objects in a CSV format.
+NASA's web service lets anyone download their data on near-Earth objects in a CSV format.
 For this project, the data set we've provided (`neos.csv`) comes directly from a query in which we limited the "Object Group" to NEOs and in which we selected _every_ output field.
 That's a _lot_ of columns (75, to be exact)!

 Let's take an initial look at the first three rows of `neos.csv`: